 Accolades aside, it has always been our aim as family to honour oupa Danie’s declaration that, “We are wine people!” by crafting exceptional quality wines from the unique terroir of the Cape.

 The old adage that “a wine is made in the vineyard” is one that we live by, as no amount of intervention in the cellar will rectify poor quality fruit or produce a fine quality wine.

 The Klein Karoo and Calitzdorp in particular, poses quite a viticultural challenge with its unpredictable continental climate, its myriad of varying soil types, slopes, and aspect.
 However, the pronounced diurnal difference results in wines with exceptional flavour composition, elegance and brilliant colour; while the relative isolation allows us to farm free from various vineyard pests – a few of our vineyards are planted on their own rootstock.

-The application of both the latest modern viticultural practices, traditional farming techniques (such as flood irrigation) and the knowledge passed on through the generations allow us to produce the best quality fruit.
+The application of both the latest modern viticultural practices and the knowledge passed on through the generations allow us to produce the best quality fruit.

 70 hectares of vineyards planted to over 17 different varietals on our five farms in and around Calitzdorp – all of which is hand harvested to ensure only the finest fruit reaches the cellar.
 Each vineyard parcel is farmed individually based on the wine it is intended to produce – with low to minimal yields the norm.